abhishinde141/Insurance-Premium-Prediction/README.md

    ```

-By following this approach, users can input their individual health details into the web application to receive a quick estimate of their insurance premium.
+By this approach, users can input their individual health details into the web application to receive a quick estimate of their insurance premium.